 Google Has To Say One Step Ahead

 We’ll always find ways to break the rules.
-Whether it’s bringing a big bag to the movies to sneak in our own reasonably priced candy or thinking if we stay within 7 MPH of the posted speed limit we won’t get nailed for speeding we love to get around the rules.
-Most people don’t like to flat out break them, so they’ll find a way to bend the rules.
+We bring a big bag to the movies to sneak in our own reasonably priced candy.
+Or we stay within 7 MPH of the posted speed limit we won’t get nailed for speeding.

 Above The Fold: Not Just A Newspaper Term